 As much as Black Rock staff love the newer J/Boats, the Colgate 26 is still the BEST training boat they have ever sailed, and our members love it too!

 Black Rock started with a Hunter 33 back in 2008 because the design has MANY features that make it an excellent training boat AND club boat for Black Rock.
 The Hunter 33 is designed for single or double handed sailing, and has an extremely livable interior that is capable of sleeping six (four in private cabins).

 The Hunter 356 offers a larger interior and more spacious cockpit - making more suitable for long term cruising/charters.

 These boats are exceptional coastal cruisers with moderate performance, and high marks on ease of sailing and comfort.

 We have placed a 2015 Beneteau 41 into CYOA Yacht Charters fleet of charter boats.
 This partnership will enable us to greatly increase our Caribbean offerings while having an instant base that is complete with an expert maintenance team and other services.

 While boat shopping, the Beneteau 41's sleek lines, performance, and bright airy interior caught our fancy.
-We are very excited to sail her soon after she is delivered in April!

 This will be our primary teaching boat during the winter, although it will be made available to ASA 104 graduates for bareboating as well!